gabrielbrian/markdown-rag/README.md

 # Local RAG Implementation Guide

 A local Retrieval-Augmented Generation (RAG) system for Markdown and Text files.
-It features a **Multi-File Knowledge Base**, **Hierarchical Context Preservation**, and **LLM-Generated Question Augmentation**.
+It features a **Multi-File Knowledge Base**, **Hierarchical Context Preservation**, **LLM-Generated Question Augmentation**, and **High-Performance Async Ingestion**.

 ## Features
 - **Multi-File Support**: Ingests all `.md` and `.txt` files from the `llm_sources` directory.
 - **Dual LLM Support**: Automatically switches between **Ollama** (Local) and **Google Gemini** (Cloud) based on configuration.
-- **Context Enrichment**: Enhances retrieval by generating "succinct context" and "potential questions" for each chunk using an LLM.
+- **Advanced Context Enrichment**:
+    - **Hierarchical Breadcrumbs**: Preserves file path and header structure (e.g., `File > Header 1 > Header 2`).
+    - **Global Document Summary**: Generates a summary of the entire file *once* to provide high-level context for every chunk (optimizes token usage).
+    - **Potential Questions**: Generates questions that a user might ask to find specific chunks.
+- **"Clean Text" Citations**: Uses enriched metadata for high-accuracy retrieval but displays the original, clean text to the user in the "Sources Used" section.
+- **High-Performance Ingestion**: Uses `asyncio` and parallel processing to enrich document chunks concurrently, significantly reducing ingestion time.

 ## Prerequisites
 - Python 3.8 or later